 Opera House Tenant Union

 Arts Council England

-Roulette’s Fall season will be presented virtually and available for free on a variety of streaming platforms.
+Roulette’s April programming will be presented virtually and available for free on a variety of streaming platforms.
 The theater is currently closed for public performances as a result of the Covid-19 pandemic and the safety measures that Roulette has put in place to keep staff, artists, and the public safe.

 Anastasia Clarke (b.
 1987) is a New York-based composer, performer, technologist, sound designer, and archivist.
 Anastasia’s embodied electronic music performances consider the artist’s role as a healer and activist, and focus on the de- and re-construction of narrative material.
 Performances have taken place in galleries, concert halls, DIY venues, and unsuspecting community spaces across the United States.
 Collaborations have included Boom Bat Gesture Performance Group, Mechanism Dance Theatre Collective, 2019–2020’s Uncommon Circuits ensemble, and a range of improvising instrumentalists and dancers/movers in the NYC and San Francisco Bay Area.
 Clarke also speaks and presents on her work, most recently at Expo ’74, NIME, The School for Poetic Computation, and as a visiting lecturer at colleges and universities.
 In 2018, Anastasia earned an MFA in Electronic Music and Recording Media from Mills College, and subsequently received support for work and research from the Queens Arts Fund, EMS (Stockholm), Tri-tryagain, CCRMA, and the Van Lier Fellowship at Roulette. | https://anastasiaclarke.info